Generic Name: nelfinavir (nel FIN a veer)

 What is Viracept?

-Viracept (nelfinavir) is an antiviral medication that prevents human immunodeficiency virus (HIV) cells from multiplying in your body.
+Viracept (nelfinavir) is an antiviral medicine that prevents human immunodeficiency virus (HIV) cells from multiplying in your body.

-Viracept is used to treat HIV, which causes acquired immunodeficiency syndrome (AIDS).
+Viracept is used to treat HIV, the virus that can cause cause acquired immunodeficiency syndrome (AIDS).

 Viracept is not a cure for HIV or AIDS.